 But regardless of your nationality, to be awarded a knighthood or a damehood is a great honor.
 As one might expect, there’s a certain level of notoriety and respect that comes with the title, as well as a kind of public reverence for your work.
 It’s a sign you’ve achieved a unique kind of greatness that honors your life’s work, and that’s not too shabby if you ask us.

-A fair amount of famous (frequently British) faces have come before Starr when it comes to getting a knighthood or damehood, but who are they?
+A fair amount of famous (frequently British) faces have come before Newton-John when it comes to getting a knighthood or damehood, but who are they?
 Keep clicking and see.